mnot/I-D/http-proxy-problem/draft.md

 no-transform" as HTTP/1.1 does.
 Instead, the protocol needs to be designed in a way so that either transformations aren't possible, or if they are, they can be detected (with appropriate handling by User Agents defined).

-## Selection of proxies must scale both in size and performance

-It must be possible to authorize a large group of proxies at once.
-When a user changes location it should not be necessary to re-authorize a proxy if one is already known and available.

-Similarly, in a mobile world, detection of changed proxies must not unduly inhibit browser performance.

 ## It Needs to be Deployable